At Conisus LLC, we’re committed to protecting and respecting your privacy.

 We will not share your information with third parties for marketing purposes.

-You have a choice about whether or not you wish to receive information from us.
-If you do not want to receive direct marketing communications from us about industry details and our exciting updates and new platforms, then please email us at email@example.com.
-Please remember, we may not be able to unsubscribe you from other third parties or partners outside of Conisus.
-You may need to contact them directly.
+You have a choice whether you wish to receive information from us.
+If you do not want to receive direct marketing communications from us about industry details and our exciting updates, or new platforms, then you can select your choices by ticking the relevant boxes situated on the form on which we collect your information on and through sites as they pertain to our clients.

 HOW YOU CAN ACCESS AND UPDATE YOUR INFORMATION

 The accuracy of your information is important to us.
 We’re working on ways to make it easier for you to review and correct the information that we hold about you.
-In the meantime, if you change email address, or any of the other information we hold is inaccurate or out of date, please email us at firstname.lastname@example.org, Alternatively, you can write to us or telephone us with the contact information provided at the beginning of this Policy.
+If you change email addresses, or any of the other information we hold is inaccurate or out of date, please email us at firstname.lastname@example.org, Alternatively, you can write to us or telephone us with the contact information provided at the beginning of this Policy.

 SECURITY PRECAUTIONS IN PLACE TO PROTECT THE LOSS, MISUSE OR ALTERATION OF YOUR INFORMATION

 When you give us personal information, we take steps to ensure that it’s treated securely.
-Any sensitive information (such as your social security number or banking details) is encrypted and protected with the following software 128 Bit encryption on SSL.
+Any sensitive information (such as your social security number, personal address, or banking details) is encrypted and protected with the following software 128 Bit encryption on SSL.
 When you are on a secure page, a lock icon will appear on web browsers such as Microsoft Internet Explorer or Google Chrome.

 Non-sensitive details (your email address etc.) are transmitted normally over the Internet, and this can never be guaranteed to be 100% secure.
-As a result, while we strive to protect your personal information, we cannot guarantee the security of any information you transmit to us, and you do so at your own risk.
+The internet is a vast technology space that is not controlled by us.
+As a result, while we strive to protect your personal information, we cannot guarantee the security of information you transmit to us, and you do so at your own risk.
 Once we receive your information, we make our best effort to ensure its security on our systems.
 Where we have given (or where you have chosen) a password which enables you to access certain parts of our websites or platforms, you are responsible for keeping this password confidential.
 We ask you not to share your password with anyone.

 We may analyze your personal information to create a profile of your interests and preferences so that we can contact you with information relevant to you.
 We may make use of additional information about you when it is available from external sources to help us do this effectively and to provide a greater detail of service.
 We may also use your personal information to detect and reduce fraud.